Telemedicine Acne Treatment in Singapore

 Effective prescription acne creams include retinoids.
 Tretinoin is prescribed in doses starting from 0.01- 0.05% in our dermatologist’s office.
 Tretinoin works in the following ways.
 It helps to regulate skin cell turnover and also stimulates collagen production, reducing acne scarring.
 It also helps to regulate sebum production, a key factor in acne.
 Our over-the-counter blemish spot cream is a pimple cream that contains chlorella vulgaris which help to regulate sebum production, reduces acne scarring and inflammation.

 In our dermatology practice, our pharmacy also compounds botanical active ingredients such as berberine which has a multifactorial effect on acne.
 If you suffer from mild acne you may wish to try our virtual pharmacy’s AI services for a consultation.
 Our home use Silk peel device is based off in-office treatments such as hydra facial/medi-facial with active ingredients in solutions that helps to target acne related inflammation.
-If you suffer from moderate or severe acne, you may wish to book in for a consultation with our dermatologist for telemedicine acne treatment.Tags: Acne, Dermatology, Skincare, TeleDermatology
+If you suffer from moderate or severe acne, you may wish to book in for a consultation with our dermatologist for telemedicine acne treatment.Tags: ~All Topics, Acne, Dermatology, Skincare, TeleDermatology